-- Review and consider all information about a school's financial aid program and specifically, your financial aid award, before you enroll. - Complete your financial aid applications accurately and within the established deadlines.
-Errors may result in a delay the processing of your application.
-Intentional misreporting of information on application forms for federal aid is a federal violation and is subject to penalties under the U.S. Criminal Code. - · Return all additional documentation, verification, corrections, or other requests from the financial aid office or by agencies to which you have submitted applications. - Read and understand and accept responsibility for all of the forms you are asked to sign.
-Keep copies for your records. - · Notify a lender of any change in your name, address, or school enrollment status. - Perform in an acceptable manner, the work that is agreed upon when accepting employment through the Federal Work-Study Program.
+• Review and consider all information about a school's financial aid program and specifically, the financial aid award, before enrollment.

+• Complete financial aid applications accurately and within the established deadlines.
+Errors may result in a delay the processing of an application.
+Intentional misreporting of information on application forms for federal aid is a federal violation and is subject to penalties under the U.S. Criminal Code.

+• Return all additional documentation, verification, corrections, or other requests from the financial aid office or by agencies to which a student has submitted applications.

+- Read and understand and accept responsibility for all of the forms.
+Keep copies for records. - Notify a lender of any change in name, address, or school enrollment status.

+• Perform in an acceptable manner, the work that is agreed upon when accepting employment through the Federal Work-Study Program.